Skip to main content

 2. Find the dockerCompose section.

-3. Uncomment the lines for compose.mongo.yml and compose.rauth.yml.
+3. Uncomment the line for compose.keycloak.yml.

 "dockerCompose": [